Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 The null device is typically used for disposing of unwanted output streams of a process, or as a convenient empty file for input streams.
 This is usually done by redirection.
 The /dev/null device is **a special file, not a directory, so one cannot move a whole file or directory into it with the Unix mv command**.

 </b></details>

+## Linux Scenario Based Questions:

+Q: You notice a sudden spike in server CPU utilization.
+How would you troubleshoot and identify the root cause?

+A: I would check CPU usage using `top` or `htop`, identify the culprit process with `ps` or `pidstat`, analyze logs for events, and optimize or scale resources accordingly.

+Q: A critical application on your Linux server is unresponsive.
+Walk me through the steps you would take to diagnose and resolve the issue.

+A: I'd use `ps` and `top` to identify the hung process, check logs for errors, restart the application or services, and monitor for improvements.

+Q: You need to deploy a new version of a web application on a Linux server without causing downtime.
+Explain the steps you would take to achieve a zero-downtime deployment.

+A: Implement a load balancer, deploy the new version on one server at a time, validate each step, and update the load balancer to include new servers.

+Q: A team member accidentally deleted important files on a Linux server.
+How would you recover the lost data?

+A: I'd use file recovery tools like `extundelete` or `photorec`, avoid writing new data to prevent overwriting, and restore from backups if available.

+Q: Your Linux server is running out of disk space.
+What steps would you take to identify and resolve the issue, considering both short-term and long-term solutions?

+A: Identify large files with `du` and `df`, remove unnecessary files, implement log rotation, and consider long-term solutions like additional storage.

+Q: Explain how you would set up and configure a basic firewall on a Linux server to enhance its security.

+A: Use `iptables` or `firewalld` to set up rules, allow only necessary ports and services, and regularly review and update firewall rules.

+Q: Your team is working on a collaborative project, and you want to implement version control using Git on a Linux server.
+How would you set up and manage the Git repository?

+A: Initialize a Git repository with `git init`, add and commit files, push to a central repository, and collaborate using branches and pull requests.

+Q: You want to monitor the performance of your Linux server over time.
+What tools and techniques would you use for performance monitoring and analysis?

+A: Use tools like `sar`, `vmstat`, and `iostat` for monitoring, set up alerts for abnormal behavior, and consider long-term solutions like Prometheus.

+Q: You are responsible for securing a Linux server.
+Outline the security measures and best practices you would implement to protect against potential threats.

+A: Keep the system and software updated, configure a firewall, implement strong user authentication, regularly audit and review system logs, and apply the principle of least privilege.

 ## Kubernetes Questions:

 <details><summary>